Shopify/mobile-buy-sdk-ios/README.md

 <a href="https://github.com/Shopify/mobile-buy-sdk-ios/releases/latest">Download the latest version</a>

+### Versioning

+As of the `2025.1.0` release, the Mobile Buy SDK now uses a modified [CalVer](https://calver.org/) versioning scheme.
+This was done to align with the quarterly Storefront GraphQL API releases and bring clarity to what version a library release corresponds to.

+The format is `yyyy.mm.patch`, where the first two components match the API version, and the last component corresponds to non-breaking bug fixes within an API version cycle.
+In practice, this means that unlike SemVer, there **may** be breaking GraphQL schema changes between "minor" versions.
+Learn more about API [release schedules](https://shopify.dev/api/usage/versioning#release-schedule) at Shopify.

 ### Swift Package Manager

 This is the recommended approach of integration the SDK with your app.
 You can follow Apple's guide for [adding a package dependency to your app](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app) for a thorough walkthrough.